pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_services/chapter.md

 ## Ordering the Service

 When we order the service we are presented with the service dialog that was created automatically.
-It gives us a choice of overriding the machine credential and host that were selected when the catalog item was created.
-If we leave these as default the playbook will run on _localhost_.
+It gives us a choice of overriding the machine credential and host that were selected when the catalog item was created, or ordering with the default values.

+### Test 1

+Order the service and leave the service dialog values at their defaults.
+The playbook will run on _localhost_.

 The resultant service (in **My Services**) has a **Provisioning** tab that shows the results of the playbook run (see [Resulting Service from First Test](#i3))

 ![Resulting Service from First Test](images/oss5.png)

+It can be seen that the service did run on _localhost_.

+### Test 2

-We can order the service again, but this time override the service dialog defaults to run the playbook on another host, using SSH Key credentials suitable for that host.
-This time we can see from the resultant service **Provisioning** tab that the playbook has been run on the remote host (see [Resulting Service from Second Test](#i3))
+We can order the service again, but this time override the service dialog defaults to run the playbook on another host (10.2.3.136), using SSH Key credentials suitable for that host (see [Resulting Service from Second Test](#i3)).

 ![Resulting Service from Second Test](images/oss6.png)

+This time we can see from the resultant service **Provisioning** tab that the playbook has been run on the remote host.

 ## Variables Available to the Ansible Playbook